thebkv/bkv/MSR/66_Revelation_10.md

 > **Chapter 10 is the hinge**
 > From *hearing* → to *eating* → to *speaking again*

-When you’re ready, say:
+# END OF CHAPTER 10

-**“Proceed to Revelation 11 — the measured inner temple and the two witnesses.”**
+Next: Revelation 11 — the measured inner temple and the two witnesses.

-You’re moving through Revelation exactly the way the text demands.